bitcoin-sv/bdk/documentation/docs/build.md

 **Linux**: g++9 on Linux
 ##### Java module
 - Java JDK 8 or later
-- `junit4.jar` and `hamcrest.jar`.
-(Rename if necessary)
+- Download testng jar files `guice-4.1.0.jar`, `jcommander-1.72.jar`, `snakeyaml-1.21.jar` and `testng-7.1.0.jar`
-- The `JAVA_TOOLS` environment variable must be setup to point to junit4.jar and hamcrest.jar
+- The `JAVA_TOOLS` environment variable must be setup pointing to the directory containing these files
 ##### Python module
 - No additional requirements if Python is installed with Debug symbols